New York State Route 27: Sunrise Highway

-Sunrise Highway begins as a six to eight-lane arterial highway in eastern Queens, directly paralleling the Atlantic and Babylon branches of the Long Island Rail Road.
+Sunrise Highway begins as a six to eight-lane arterial road in eastern Queens, directly paralleling the Atlantic and Montauk branches of the Long Island Rail Road.
 It heads east into Nassau County, passing through Valley Stream, Lynbrook, and Rockville Centre on its way to Merrick.
 There it connects to the Meadowbrook State Parkway by way of an interchange.
 NY 27 continues to Wantagh, where it has an interchange with the Wantagh State Parkway.
 One mile (1.6 km) later, the highway has an interchange with NY 135 in Seaford.
 In East Massapequa, NY 27 passes under the LIRR and ends its stretch through Nassau.

 NY 27 then enters Suffolk County, where it veers to the northeast, bypassing Copiague.
-At the interchange with NY 109 in West Babylon, Sunrise Highway becomes a six-lane expressway with a two-lane service road on either side.
+At the interchange with NY 109 in West Babylon, Sunrise Highway becomes a six-lane freeway with a two-lane service road on either side.
 The route then meets the Robert Moses Causeway near West Islip.
-In East Patchogue, New York, the highway is reduced to a four-lane expressway after passing the NY 112 exit.
+In East Patchogue, New York, the highway is reduced to a four-lane freeway after passing the NY 112 exit.

 Between County Route 16 (CR 16) in Brookhaven and CR 46 in Shirley, the median is lined with pine trees along South Haven County Park.
 The setting along these roads is similar to the one on the Southern State Parkway west of Belmont Lake State Park.
 The last exit with a state highway is near Hampton Bays, where it meets NY 24.

 East of NY 24, Sunrise Highway crosses over the Shinnecock Canal and has one last eastbound exit before merging with CR 39.
-It changes names to North Highway, a four-lane undivided highway more commonly known as the Southampton Bypass.
+It changes names to North Highway, a four-lane surface road more commonly known as Southampton Bypass.
 The highway continues east near toward village of Southampton before ending at an intersection with Montauk Highway.
 NY 27 turns east at that junction, following Montauk Highway toward Water Mill and points east.